syncfusion-content/winui-docs/winui/Scheduler/LoadOnDemand.md

 ---
 layout: post
 title: Load appointments on demand | WinUI | Scheduler | Syncfusion
-description: This section explains how to load appointments on demand from visible date ranges in the Syncfusion WinUI Scheduler (SfScheduler)
+description: This section explains how to load appointments on-demand from visible date ranges in the Syncfusion WinUI Scheduler (SfScheduler)
 platform: winui
 control: Scheduler
 documentation: ug